 How Does ADHD Interact with Adderall?

-ADHD can make your brain respond to stimulants, like Adderall, in a different way.
-Instead of triggering more stimulation, it can calm you down and aid you to focus on the task at hand, even including going to sleep.
-Adderall also helps deal with daily stress by improving your mood.
-This, in turn, can help you rest better at night.
+ADHD can make your brain respond to stimulants, like Adderall, differently.
+Instead of triggering more stimulation, it can calm you down and aid you to focus on the task at hand, even going to sleep.
+Adderall also helps deal with daily stress by improving your mood, which can help you rest better at night.

 Maybe, instead of asking how to get Adderall out of your system to sleep, you should be asking how much you need in your system to get better sleep.

 Of course, this is not always the case.
-While some sleep better, many find they have problems getting to sleep, and staying asleep if they have taken Adderall.
+While some sleep better, many find they have problems sleeping and staying asleep if they have taken Adderall.

 ADHD is Often Paired with Sleep Disorders

 It is estimated that more than 50% of people with ADHD also suffer from sleep problems like insomnia, sleep apnea, restless leg syndrome, and circadian rhythm disorder.
 This is not a reaction to the medications that are often prescribed either.
-Many doctors ask about sleep problems when they are diagnosing ADHD for the first time.
+Many doctors ask about sleep problems when diagnosing ADHD for the first time.
 The hyperactivity and difficulty focusing carries over into the night and can make sleeping often seem impossible.
-This can create a vicious cycle of exhaustion if not treated properly.
+This can create a vicious cycle of exhaustion if not appropriately treated.

 Always Consult Your Doctor

-If you are experiencing symptoms of sleep disorders with this drug, you may be wondering how to fall asleep while on Adderall.
+Suppose you are experiencing symptoms of sleep disorders with this drug.
+In that case, you may be wondering how to fall asleep while on Adderall.
 The very first thing you should do is consult your physician or specialist.
-After all, they are the one who prescribed Adderall for you and they will have all of the necessary information regarding your circumstances.
+After all, they are the ones who prescribed Adderall for you, and they will have all of the necessary information regarding your circumstances.

 When you mention having difficulty sleeping, your doctor will most likely try to adjust the dosage of your Adderall prescription.
-They may also want to adjust the timing of the dosage so that it is taken earlier in the day, and can have more time to wear off before bed.
+They may also want to change the timing of the dosage so that it is taken earlier in the day and can have more time to wear off before bed.